sadieswayne/Flux-Tool/README.md

-# 📦 Craft AI – The All in One AI Creation Platform
+# 📦 Flux Tool – The All in One AI Creation Platform

-**Craft AI** is an extensible, multimodal AI platform built for crators, developers, businesses, and teams to build, generate, and automate content across text, image, audio, video, and code all from one unified workspace.
+**Flux Tool** is an extensible, multimodal AI platform built for crators, developers, businesses, and teams to build, generate, and automate content across text, image, audio, video, and code all from one unified workspace.

 > Create smarter.
 Scale faster.
 Automate everything.